lfschweitzer/NLP_Homework/hw2/report.md

 ### Group Member #2
 _Delete this section if you worked alone_
 * Your middlebury email: lschweitzer@middlebury.edu
 * How many hours did you spend on outside of class on CS 457 this week, _excluding this assignment_?
+4.5-5.5

 ## Report
 ### Evaluating evaluation metrics
 #### What is one advantage of using accuracy over a confusion matrix to evaluate your model?
-- easier to quickly assess model
+Accuracy is an easier method to quickly assess our model.
+Accuracy is straightforward and easy to understand, whereas a confusion matrix can be complex and harder to understand.

 #### What is one advantage of using a confusion matrix over accuracy to evaluate your model?
-- more thorough and gives user a bigger picture
+A confusion matrix gives us a more thorough way to assess the performance of our model.
+It allows us to see specifically what is happening, occasionally reveal information where accuracy as an assessment measurement might be misleading.
+For example, if a training data set is unbalanced and 90% of the sentences are in english, a model that always predicts english will have a 90% accuracy rate on our training set.
+However, a confusion matrix would show that the model is consistently choosing english and therefore reveal that our model is making invalid predictions.

 #### Interpreting your confusion matrix